Shpaq4Fun/LLM_analyzer/concept.md

 3. **Embedding Model: sentence-transformers (via Hugging Face).** This library provides access to state-of-the-art, free, and locally runnable models for converting text into embeddings.
 A great starting model is all-MiniLM-L6-v2.
 4. **Vector Database: ChromaDB.** This is a fantastic open-source vector database that is incredibly easy to set up because it can run entirely in-memory or be persisted to a folder on your disk, requiring no separate server.

 After I run this script once, I will have a `vector_store` folder on my disk.
 The `LLMOrchestrator` will not rebuild this.
 It will simply load it.
-Then, whenever the orchestrator needs to search for context, it would just call `self.rag_retriever.get_relevant_documents(query)`.
+Then, whenever the orchestrator needs to search for context, it would just call `self.rag_retriever.invoke(query)`.

 ## **15\.
 Quantitative parameterization module**